 STORIES

-Food Not Bombs has participated in hundreds of events over the years and each one was unique.
-We do not have the space in this book to tell every story.
-Therefore, we have chosen one peak event from three "era" we have identified: The Food Not Bombs Free Concert for Disarmament on May 2, 1982 from The Cambridge Collective Era (1981-1982); the first APT Nevada Test Site Action on March 10-17, 1988 from The Affinity Group Era (1984-1988); and, the Labor Day arrests of Food Not Bombs-San Francisco in Golden Gate Park on September 5, 1988 from The National Organizing Era (1988-1991).
-During the first few years, we were a collective with a totally shared economy, living and working cooperatively in Cambridge, Massachusetts; later, we evolved into affinity groups of like-minded activists who lived close to each other and did the day-to-day Food Not Bombs work; and still later, we evolved into a loose-knit network of autonomous organizations all across the country.
+Food Not Bombs has participated in hundreds of events over the years, and each one was unique.
+We do not have space in this book to tell every story; therefore, we have identified one peak event from three "eras" in our history: The Food Not Bombs Free Concert for Disarmament on May 2, 1982, from The Cambridge Collective Era (1981-1982); the first American Peace Test (APT) Nevada Test Site Action on March 10 to 17, 1988, from The Affinity Group Era (1984 to 1988); and, the Labor Day arrests of Food Not Bombs-San Francisco in Golden Gate Park on September 5, 1988, from The National Organizing Era (1988 to 1991).
+During the first few years, we were a collective with a totally shared economy, living and working cooperatively in Cambridge, Massachusetts.
+Later, we evolved into affinity groups of like-minded activists who lived close to each other and did the day-to-day Food Not Bombs work.
+Still later, we became a loose network of autonomous organizations all across the country.
 The following is a recollection of events which took place during each of these era.

 The Cambridge Collective Era 1981-1982

-On the day we had planned for the free concert, we got up extra early.
-As we had every morning for the last year, two members of the collective would leave the house with our four dog friends who also lived in our house and pile into our '67 Dodge van.
+On the day we had planned to hold the Free Concert for Disarmament, we got up extra early.
+As we had every morning for the last year, two members of the collective would leave the house with our four dog friends who also lived with us and pile into our '67 Dodge van.
 The first stop was always the bakery in Harvard Square.
-The manager there insisted that we arrive at their door no earlier than 7:30 am and no later than 7:35 am, exactly.
-If we were even a couple of minutes late, the manager would have already put the left-over muffins and bread into the trash compactor.
-In our first year, we only missed five days, and three of those were major snow storm days.
-As we were driving, we began reminiscing about the first time we did this for our first action.
-This would have been for the soup line at the First National Bank of Boston stockholders' meeting outside the Federal Reserve Bank in March of '81.
+The manager there insisted we arrive at their door no earlier than 7:30 am and no later than 7:35 am, exactly.
+If we were even a few minutes late, the manager would have already put the left-over muffins and bread into the trash compactor.
+During our first year, we only missed five days, and three of those had major snow storms.
+As we were driving, we began to reminisce about the first time we collected food for our first action, the soup line at the First National Bank of Boston stockholders' meeting, outside the Federal Reserve Bank in March 1981.

-As nuclear power protesters, we wanted to do street theatre which would remind people of a 1930s style soup kitchen to highlight the waste of valuable resources on capital intensive projects such as nuclear power while many people were hungry and homeless right here in this country.
-At first, we thought we would have actors play the part of the homeless.
-Then we realized we could get people who were actually homeless to participate by making an invitation we could distribute at Pine Street and other shelters.
-We collected day-old bread from a bakery and some fruit and vegetables from the local coop on the morning of the stockholders' meeting and cooked a huge pot of soup.
-We set up a table at the Federal Reserve Building in Boston and to our surprise, over one hundred people showed up for a meal.
-The action was sponsored by a task force of the Clamshell Alliance to highlight how the directors of the bank, the nuclear utilities, and the building contractors were all interlocked; that is, they were all the same people.
-We were not sure we wouldn't be arrested, but we did it anyway.
-It was a tremendous success; even some sympathetic stockholders stopped by and donated a dollar or two.
+As nuclear-power protesters, we wanted to do street theater that would remind people of a 1930s-style soup kitchen, to highlight the waste of valuable resources on capital-intensive projects such as nuclear power while many people in this country went hungry and homeless.
+At first, we thought we would have actors play the homeless, but then we realized we could get people who actually were homeless to participate and make an invitation we could distribute at Pine Street and other shelters.
+We collected day-old bread from a bakery and some fruit and vegetables from the local co-op on the morning of the stockholders' meeting and cooked a huge pot of soup.
+We set up a table at the Federal Reserve Building, and to our surprise, over one hundred people showed up for a meal.
+This action was sponsored by a task force of the Clamshell Alliance to highlight how the directors of the bank, the nuclear utilities, and the building contractors were all interlocked, that is, they were all the same people.
+We weren't sure that we wouldn't be arrested, but we did it anyway.
+It was a tremendous success.
+Even some sympathetic stockholders stopped by and donated a dollar or two.

-After collecting the bread at the bakery in Harvard Square, we proceeded to Fresh Pond, the only park in the city of Cambridge where it was legal to allow dogs to run off the leash.
+After reminiscing and collecting the bread at the bakery in Harvard Square, we proceeded to Fresh Pond, the only park in the city of Cambridge where it was legal to allow dogs to run off the leash.
 Our four dog friends, Jasmine, Arrow, Sage, and Yoda, were very important members of the collective.
-They made sure we got up every morning to do our food collection and take them for their walk at Fresh Pond.
-They also played an important role in bringing the collective together in the first place.
+They made sure we got up every morning to do our food collection and take them for their walk at Fresh Pond, and they also played an important role in bringing the collective together in the first place.
 Jasmine had a litter of puppies in the summer of 1980.
-Three of the puppies were adopted by friends who, at the time, all lived in different houses in different neighborhoods.
-Over the next year, these friends became closer friends, in part because of the relationship of the dogs, and eventually, they all moved in together as the founding members of the FNB collective.
-Hence, Jasmine and three of her puppies all ended up living together.
+Three of them were adopted by friends who, at the time, all lived in different houses in different neighborhoods; but over the next year, these friends became closer, in part because of the relationship of the dogs, and eventually all moved in together as the founding members of the Food Not Bombs collective.
+Hence, Jasmine and three of her puppies ended up living together.
 And every day, someone in the collective would go with the dogs to Fresh Pond for a walk.
-Sometimes, everyone in the collective would go for these walks and we would spend the time thinking about and planning the future of the collective.
+Sometimes everyone in the would go for these walks and we would spend the time thinking about and planning the future of the collective.
 It was at one such walk that one of our most elaborate plans for a series of actions was developed.

-The walk around Fresh Pond was invigorating, as usual, and we were able to review our plans for the concert later that day.
-From there, we drove to Bread and Circus, an organic food store, where we loaded boxes of produce and buckets of tofu which had been set aside for us.
+Our walk around Fresh Pond was on the day of the free concert was invigorating, as usual, and we were able to review our plans for the concert later that day.
+From there, we drove to Bread and Circus, an organic food store, where we loaded boxes of produce and buckets of tofu set aside for us.
 It never ceased to amaze us how much food we were able to recover.
-We had a network of several neighborhood grocery stores which we would visit to collect food.
-While we were making the rounds, we got to talking about how this collection network had grown and how that allowed us to be able to feed large numbers of people for very little money.
+We had a network of several neighborhood grocery stores which we would visit, and while we were making the rounds, we got to talking about how this collection network had grown and how that allowed us to feed large numbers of people for very little money.
 This got us to thinking about the first very large event we fed.

-The day before Halloween, October 30, 1981 Vice president George Bush was speaking to the stockholders of M.I.T.
-We made our first Food Not Bombs banner for this action.
-We set up our food table and there were the usual speeches.
-The crowd was several thousand people in costume.
-After the speeches, we marched onto Mass.
-Ave. and stood outside the building where Bush was speaking and chanted and beat on drums.
-We were so loud he had to cut his talk short.
-We brought a puppet of Bush which we burned in effigy.
-Someone burned an American flag.
-Soon, wooden police barricades became a bonfire in the center of the road and people continued drumming and dancing and chanting until after Bush had gone.
+The day before Halloween, October 30, 1981 Vice president George Bush was speaking to the stockholders of MIT.
+We made our first Food Not Bombs banner for this action, and we set up our food table.
+There were the usual speeches, and the crowd was several thousand people in costume.
+After the speeches, we marched onto Massachusetts Ave. and stood outside the building where Bush was speaking.
+We chanted and beat on drums; we were so loud he had to cut his talk short.
+We brought a puppet of Bush, which we burned in effigy, and someone burned an American flag.
+Soon, the wooden police barricades became a bonfire in the center of the road, and people continued drumming, dancing, and chanting until after Bush had gone.

-We unload the produce and bread at the Food Not Bombs house and started washing what we need to cook.
-About six people were already cutting vegetables and stirring large pots of soup.
-We had a whole crew just preparing food while another crew was at the park assembling the stage and the sound system.
+We unloaded the produce and bread at the Food Not Bombs house and started washing what we needed to cook.
+About six people were already cutting vegetables and stirring large pots of soup, and we had a whole crew just preparing food while another crew was assembling the stage and the sound system at the park.
 The Land of the Younger Self was also being created.
-It was a make believe land for everyone who wanted to play like a child for the day.
-It had a bubble making area, a face painting area, and a creative play area.
-Vendors with crystals, scarves, and tie-dye clothes also arrived and displayed their wares.
-The food arrived and was placed with the literature table next to the stage.
-When the music started, people gathered from all over the neighborhood.
+This was a make believe land for everyone who wanted to play like a child for the day.
+It had a bubble-making, face-painting, and a creative play area.
+Vendors with crystals, scarves, and tie-dye clothes also displayed their wares.
+The food soon arrived and was placed with the literature table next to the stage; when the music started, people gathered from all over the neighborhood.
 Everyone came.

 The concert started with Dawna Hammers Graham performing on stage and an exhibition of martial arts happening on the far side of the park.
 People of every size, shape, and color came to the call of the music.
 As the reggae band One People rocked, people danced and had a great time.
-Lost Time Inity, Anni Loui and Company and Jane Albert all performed.
-By the time the Art of Black Dance and Music was to perform at the end of the day, it had clouded up and started to rain.
-But, it was a tremendous success for all involved.
-A peaceful concert at which thousands of neighbors danced and had fun with plenty to eat, all for free from Food Not Bombs.
+Lost Time Inity, Anni Loui and Company, and Jane Albert all performed.
+By the time the Art of Black Dance and Music was to perform at the end of the day, it had become cloudy and started to rain, but, it was still a tremendous success for all involved: a peaceful concert at which thousands of neighbors danced and had fun, with plenty to eat, all for free from Food Not Bombs.

-After this concert, our organizing was focused towards building momentum for a giant disarmament rally on June 12, 1982 in New York City's Central Park.
+In the days following this concert, our organizing was focused towards building momentum for a giant disarmament rally on June 12, 1982, in New York City's Central Park.
 On May 12, we served food on the Rainbow Warrior at a press conference related to this upcoming event.
-This was the same Rainbow Warrior that the French government bombed and sank when Greenpeace was protesting nuclear testing in the South Seas.
-Much of the food for the New Englanders For Peace Rally in Portsmouth, New Hampshire on May 16th was shipped by the Rainbow Warrior.
-At this rally outside the fence at Pease Air Force Base, we prepared and cooked food in a field kitchen in the middle of a big field with a hose for running water.
-We served an incredible number of meals.
-We brought so much food, at the end of the day we were giving out bags of leftover fresh produce.
+(This was the same Rainbow Warrior that the French government bombed and sank when Greenpeace was protesting nuclear testing in the South Seas.)
+Much of the food for the New Englanders For Peace Rally in Portsmouth, New Hampshire, on May 16th was shipped by Rainbow Warrior and, at this rally, outside the fence at Pease Air Force Base, we prepared and cooked food in the middle of a big field with only a hose for running water.
+We served an incredible number of meals, and we brought so much food that at the end of the day we were giving out bags of left-over fresh produce.
 During the last song, people danced holding carrots to the sun.
-The whole week before the June 12 International March For Nuclear Disarmament in New York, Food Not Bombs staffed tables on the Avenue of The Americas from mid-morning to 2 the next morning.
-We met activists from all over the world.
-As everybody knows, over one million people attended that rally to protest nuclear weapons.
-Alexander Haig, the Secretary of Defense at the time, when asked by a reporter if this large demonstration would make a difference on U.S. policy, responded with, "Let them protest all they want as long as they pay their taxes!"
+The whole week before the June 12 International March For Nuclear Disarmament in New York, Food Not Bombs staffed tables on the Avenue of The Americas from mid-morning to 2 A.M. the next morning.
+We met activists from all over the world, and as everybody knows, over one million people attended that rally to protest nuclear weapons.
+When asked by a reporter if this large demonstration would make a difference on U.S. Policy, Alexander Haig, Secretary of Defense at the time, responded: "Let them protest all they want, as long as they pay their taxes!"

 The Affinity Group Era 1984-1988

 The next morning, we loaded equipment into our truck and drove from Peace Camp to the main gate.
-We set up with the Wackenhuts (a private army hired to "protect" the test site) amassed across the gate.
+We set up, while the Wackenhuts (a private army hired to "protect" the test site) amassed before the gate.
 They looked as though they wanted to arrest us any minute.
 However, we knew it was still early and the action had not yet begun.
-We were preparing a breakfast of miso soup and rice and beans for the activists who would gather here soon.
-With the adrenaline running high, we thought back to a similar event at which Food Not Bombs had fed large numbers of activists preparing to challenge government war making by nonviolent direct action at the Federal Building in Boston.
+We prepared a breakfast of miso soup and rice and beans for the activists who would soon gather here.
+With the adrenaline running high, we thought back to a similar event at which Food Not Bombs had fed large numbers of activists preparing to challenge government-war making by nonviolent direct action, at the Federal Building in Boston.

 In the spring of 1985, the U.S.-backed government in El Salvador was massacring civilians and the contras were terrorizing Nicaragua.
-Congress was preparing to vote on sending still more tax dollars to these murderers.
-So the Pledge of Resistance, a national organization committed to resisting U.S. military intervention in Central America, was planning actions in an effort to stop further bloodshed.
+Congress was preparing to vote on sending still more tax dollars to these murderers, so the Pledge of Resistance, a national organization committed to resisting U.S. military intervention in Central America, was planning actions to stop further bloodshed.
 Many of the volunteers in Food Not Bombs were active in the Pledge of Resistance.
-If Congress voted in favor of sending more aid, we planned the shutdown of the J.F.K.
-Federal Building by occupation 24 hours after the vote.
-Since we would only have short notice, Food Not bombs took a risk that the vote would happen on May 6th and printed thousands of posters announcing the May 7th action.
-The vote did occur on May 6th, the Pledge consented to the action and our posters hit the street.
-The next day, we arrived with our food and literature tables.
-The crowed quickly grew.
-Before long, over 500 people had entered the lobby of the Federal Building and thousands more were outside in the plaza chanting and showing their anger.
-People sat on the floor filling every inch of the lobby.
-As people climbed over the protesters to get into the building, the protesters sang and spoke out against contra aid.
-The police tried to convince us to leave, then they threated us with arrest.
-We were solid in our resistance and refused to leave.
+If Congress voted in favor of sending more aid, we planned to shut down by occupation the J.F.K.
+Federal Building 24 hours after that vote.
+Because we would only have short notice, Food Not bombs took a risk that the vote would happen on May 6, and we printed thousands of posters announcing the May 7 action.
+The vote did occur on May 6; the Pledge consented to the action, and our posters hit the street.
+We arrived the next day, with our food and literature tables, and the crowd quickly grew.
+Before long, over 500 people had entered the lobby of the Federal Building and thousands more were chanting and showing their anger outside in the plaza.
+People sat on the floor and filled every inch of the lobby.
+As others climbed over the protesters to get into the building, the protesters sang and spoke out against Contra aid.
+The police tried to convince us to leave, then threated us with arrest.
+However, we were solid in our resistance and refused to leave.
 A very powerful speak-out was held by the protesters while occupying the building.
-When the building was closed at six p.m., the police started the arrests.
-Outside, supporters cheered and Food Not Bombs continued feeding people.
-Over 500 activists were arrested that day in one of Boston's most successful nonviolent direct actions.
-Our food support helped make it possible for the protesters to stay at the building all day and most of the night.
+When the building was closed at 6 p.m., the police started the arrests.
+Outside, supporters cheered and Food Not Bombs continued feeding the people.
+Over 500 activists were arrested that day in one of Boston's most successful nonviolent direct actions and our food support helped make it possible for the protesters to stay at the building all day and most of the night.

 The Veterans Fast For Life came to mind.
-This was one of Food Not Bombs most empowering events we had the privilege to attend.
-Veterans all over the country were planning to fast and hold rallies in several cities.
-In Boston, they made an encampment on the Boston Common with tents and banners.
-They were highly visible and outspoken.
-We went to the Commons with our biggest banner to support their protest against the secret U.S. wars in Central America.
-However, this time we didn't bring our food because we wanted to honor the veterans who were fasting.
-Since we were well known by this time by the people living on the streets around the Commons, they would come up to us and ask were was our food.
+This was one of Food Not Bombs most empowering events that we ever had the privilege to attend.
+Veterans all over the country planned to fast and hold rallies.
+In Boston, they made an encampment on the Boston Common with tents and banners, and they were highly visible and outspoken.
+With our biggest banner, we went to the common to support their protest against the secret U.S. wars in Central America.
+However, this time we didn't bring our food, because we wanted to honor the veterans who were fasting.
+Because we were well known by the people living on the streets around the Common by this time, they would come up to us and ask where our food was.
 We told they about the fast and they were shocked.
 They had never seen Food Not Bombs tables without food.

-As we sat in the cage, our supporters outside the main gate were busy.
-A crowd, which we could see from the cage, had gathered at the main gate earlier in the day.
-More blockade actions across the road at the main gate had resulted in many arrests and consequently, more people in the cage.
-Food Not Bombs had been there all day feeding the crowd.
+Back in Nevada, as we sat in the cage, our supporters outside the main gate were busy.
+We could see a crowd that had gathered at the main gate earlier in the day; more blockade actions across the road at the main gate had resulted in many arrests and, consequently, more people in the cage.
+Food Not Bombs had been there feeding the crowd all day.
 Now that the day was coming to an end, the supporters who remained were drumming and dancing in celebration of another successful day of protest.
 Suddenly, inside the cage, oranges and apples started falling from the sky.
-We looked across the desert to our friends outside the fence.
-They were throwing food to us from this incredible distance.
+We looked across the desert to our friends outside the fence, and they were throwing food to us from this incredible distance.
 Then, spontaneously, a person from the crowd high-jumped over the fence and came running towards the cage.
 With the Wackenhuts in hot pursuit, this mysterious person ran up to the fence around the cage and climbed into our prison before the Wackenhuts could grab him.
 On his back was a bag of food for the us.
 While we ate and waited for the sheriff's department to take use to Beatty for booking, we told the story about another time the police tried to stop us from feeding people during our protests outside the World Series at Fenway Park in Kenmore Square, Boston.

 The victories of the Boston Red Sox looked like they might be a big loss for the poor and homeless of Kenmore Square.
 The local business association was seeing dollar signs with each Red Sox win.
-The "bums, punks, and other undesirables" would have to be cleared from the Square if business was to succeed.
-The business association, with the advice of the Boston Police, sent out a newsletter demanding every merchant lock their dumpsters and turn in those businesses that don't, post signs asking customers not to give money to beggars, and report all sightings of undesirables, punks, and bums to the police.
-They were encouraged to make notes on the time and location of each incident, and if you could, get a photo to include with your notes to the police.
-In a few days the cops were telling people to leave town or face arrest.
-We wrote a letter of protest to the business association, the police, and the newspapers pointing out that homeless people had the same rights as everyone else and that this discrimination was leading down a dangerous road.
+The "bums, punks, and other undesirables" would have to be cleared from the square if business was to succeed.
+The business association, on the advice of the Boston Police, sent out a newsletter demanding that merchants lock their dumpsters; turn in those businesses that did not; post signs asking customers not to give money to beggars; and report all sightings of undesirables, punks, and bums to the police.
+They were encouraged to make notes on the time and location of each incident, and, if possible, get a photo to include with your notes to the police.
+In a few days, the cops were telling people to leave town or face arrest.
+We wrote a letter of protest to the business association, the police, and the newspapers pointing out that homeless people had the same rights as everyone else and this discrimination was leading down a dangerous road.
 Who would be the next victim of this kind of fascist logic?
-Food Not Bombs started sponsoring "welcome to Kenmore" meetings with free food in the park with the idea of introducing the business people to the homeless people who lived under the overpass, inside doorways, and in the back alleys of Kenmore Square.
-The press came and the homeless came, but of course, the business association members didn't.
-After several very visible demonstrations and embarrassing press coverage which exposed their illegal intentions, the business association withdrew the letter and quietly dropped the issue.
-From most reports, the only increase in robbery in Kenmore Square during this time came from the businesses which jacked up their prices to cash in on the World Series.
+Food Not Bombs started sponsoring "welcome to Kenmore" meetings with free food in the park with the idea of introducing the business people to the homeless people who lived beneath the overpass, inside the doorways, and in the back alleys of Kenmore Square.
+The press came, the homeless came, but of course, the business association members did not.
+After several very visible demonstrations and embarrassing press coverage that exposed their illegal intentions, the business association withdrew the newsletter and quietly dropped the issue.
+From most reports, the only increase in robbery in Kenmore Square during this time came from the businesses that jacked up their prices to cash in on the World Series.

-Ultimately, we were all taken to Tonopah in the sheriff's buses and booked there.
+They did not drop the issue in Nevada.
+Ultimately, we were all taken to the town of Tonopah in the sheriff's buses and booked there.
 This was a three hour drive from the main gate, one way!
 With the hundreds of arrestees and hundreds more supporters arriving to retrieve them, we overran this small town out in the middle of the dessert.
-There were so many of us, we completely consumed all of the food at one restaurant.
+There were so many of us, we completely consumed all the food at one restaurant.
 The people working there that night could not recall ever seeing a line at the door, not even on New Years Eve, their traditional biggest night of the year.
 We broke the record for their busiest night ever.
-It was like one big party all over town for several hours without any incidents.
+It was like one big party all over town for several hours, without any incidents.
 Finally, after everyone was released from the school gym where the booking took place and almost everyone had a hot meal or a cold drink, we managed to find rides for all and headed back to Peace Camp.

 The National Organizing Era 1988-1991